-The rest of this blog will focus more on the Connected K8s based On-Prem Installer.
+The rest of this blog will focus more on the Connected Kubernetes-based On-Premises Installer.

-This architecture is flexible to accommodate subtle variations that may be present for different customer environments for their K8s cluster/ingress controllers/networking configurations for their load balancers etc.
+This architecture is flexible.
+It can accommodate subtle variations that may be present for different customer environments.
+For example, in their K8s cluster/ingress controllers/networking configurations for their load balancers.

 Another advantage of this architecture is that no secrets/credentials leave the customer premises.
-The credentials for eg. the docker registry credentials, the Kubernetes service account credentials lie on the ambassador box.
+The credentials (e.g. Docker registry credentials) lie on the ambassador box.
 The ambassador will simply use the credentials to perform the installation/upgrade tasks.

 - Since the software is installed on-premises, the apparatus can satisfy security requirements such as artifact scannings, monitoring.